CIS700-Procedural-Graphics/FinalProject/README.md

 Author: Aman Sachan

-The design doc exists in a pdf.
+The final report exists in a pdf.
+The Results folder contains images, videos and a report for the project.

 ## Final Submission: